nomansadiq11/dotnet-core-api/README.md

 FrontEnd folder having Angular JS Application which consume the dotent core API and pass values to get the response according and shows the destination and with prices

+## Deployment

+In deployment folder there is yml file which can use to build the docker container image and push to the docker repository.